 Angeles National Forest

-This is my go to recommendation for anyone who is interested in just letting the kids run around and play in some snow.
+This is my go to recommendation for anyone who is interested in a do it yourself, let the kids run around and play in some snow type adventure.
 This is also great for the parents who are not interested in driving on snowy roads, dealing with a long car ride or paying for anything other than your parking pass.
 Less than an hour and 20 miles from our house in eastern LA you can be transported to a winter wonderland.
 Drive through low hanging clouds to appear on the other side of the mountain in sunny snowy forest.
 Keep an eye on the weather and head up after snow falls for the best snow play.
 Spend the day frolicking in powdery snow, building snowmen and making snow angels.

 – Buy your Adventure Pass before you enter the park or at the Visitor Stand before Switzer Falls.
 The pass is $5 for the day or $30 for a year (or even better, $35 for two cars for a year).
 Cash only.